 However, there is a better way.
 Engineering and finance can use cloud cost intelligence to align software engineering decisions with business objectives.

-Nothing makes finance teams’ blood turn cold faster than a sudden AWS bill increase.
-They know this could spell potential margin loss.
-Thinner margins can mean the company won’t be able to fund critical investments at times of rapid growth or remain profitable when growth slows.
+Nothing makes finance teams’ blood turn cold faster than a sudden increase in an AWS bill.
+They know this could result in a potential margin loss.
+Thinner margins can mean the company may struggle to fund critical investments during periods of rapid growth or remain profitable when growth slows.

-Likewise, engineers desire the freedom to focus on improving products and services instead of being bogged down by overspending concerns.
+Likewise, engineers desire the freedom to focus on improving products and services, rather than being bogged down by concerns about overspending.

-How can you ensure that engineering and finance teams collaborate effectively, especially on cloud costs?
+How can you ensure that engineering and finance teams collaborate effectively, particularly when it comes to cloud costs?

 Several other ways can help your finance and engineering teams work together more effectively.
 Here are five of the best.